It is important to clean your washing machine to improve its efficiency, remove mould, mildew and grime and any odours.

 Did you know you can use vinegar in your wash cycle instead of fabric softener?
 Vinegar acts as a natural disinfectant, killing germs, bacteria or mould present in the linens and removes soap residue.
 It won’t make the clothes smell like vinegar and the bonus is, it’s so cheap at the supermarket!

-Fabulosa disinfectants are extremely effective, yet soft enough you can add to your regular laundry cycle.
-With three gorgeous fragrances to chose from, freshen your washing while killing 99% of germs that cause foul smells in both cold and hot water.
+Fabulosa laundry cleanser is extremely effective yet soft enough to add to your regular laundry cycle.
+Freshen your washing while killing 99% of germs that cause foul smells in both cold and hot water.

 I fill my fabric softener dispenser with vinegar for every wash, much clean for the machine and so much cheaper.